A theory for generalized morphisms and beyond: Abstract

-Besides, new interpretations on solvability of polynomials and solvability of homogeneous linear differential equations are introduced, and these ideas are roughly generalized for “general” equation solving in terms of the generalized Galois theory.
+New interpretations on solvability of polynomials and solvability of homogeneous linear differential equations are introduced, and these ideas are roughly generalized for “general” equation solving in terms of our theory for the generalized morphisms.

+Some more results are presented.
+For example, we generalize the algebraic notions of transcendental elements over a field and purely transcendental field extensions, we obtain an isomorphism theorem that generalizes the first isomorphism theorems (for groups, rings, and modules), and we show that a part of our theory is closely related to dynamical systems.